Post-Cult Counselling at Hope Valley Counselling

 Training is also available for families and friends of former cult members, organisations, including Churches, and the wider community in order to help them understand the recovery process for these client groups.

-The Certificate in Post-Cult Counselling, a 12 day training for therapists to enable them to use the Recovery Workbook Gillie has developed, will likely be delivered in late 2023 or 2024.
+The Certificate in Post-Cult Counselling, a 12 day training for therapists to enable them to use the Recovery Workbook Gillie has developed, will likely be delivered in 2024.
 For more information check the Events page.

 Hope Valley Counselling training is delivered by Dr Gillie Jenkinson, who has been offering support and training to professionals and the community for nearly 30 years.